Safe Exercise Ideas for Seniors

 • Light bodyweight exercises like squats

 Since seniors are at risk of injury (especially from overuse) when exercising, it is best for seniors to learn and practice exercises with someone else is present – ideally an instructor or personal trainer, which may be more difficult during the pandemic.
-Assisting Hands Home Care serving CITY caregivers often help seniors take walks and engage in light exercise in the home – it’s just one of the many services available
+Assisting Hands Home Care serving CITY caregivers often help seniors take walks and engage in light exercise in the home – it’s just one of the many services available.

 There are also many ways to make exercise a part of everyday life.
 Gardening, dancing (try a Zoom dance party with the grandkids!), even cleaning up around the house are all ways to be more active.